The National Student Financial Aid Scheme General Information

 Who qualifies for NSFAS funding?

-You qualify for a NSFAS bursary if you are a South African citizen who plans to study at a public university or TVET college and you fall within one or more of the below categories:
+You qualify for a NSFAS bursary if you are a South African citizen who plans to study in 2023 or you are already studying at a public university or TVET college and you meet the following requirements:

-- Applicants whose combined household income is not more than R350 000 per year
+2: Your combined household income is not more than R350 000 per year or

-- Persons with disabilities combined household income must not be more than R600 000 per year.
+3: Person with a disability with a combined household income of not more than R600 000 per year or

 Where can I study if I am approved for NSFAS funding?